 If, in the middle of the analysis, you feel that you would rather see the paths leading from a different starting event, you can mouse over the and select Actions > Set As First Event.
 This will start the path analysis over with that event as the starting event.

 If you reach a point where you want to save the path for later analysis, click the Save button.
 This will save the definition of the analysis including all nodes you have drilled into.
 Please note, the next time you open the path, new data will be included in the analysis, so numbers could change.

-- Dataset - This allows you to select the dataset for the app you wish to analyze.
+- Application - This allows you to select the app you wish to analyze.

 - Date Filter - The path analysis is focused on the selected period of time.